Europe Code Week Challenges at Primary School “Matija Gubec” Cernik, Croatia

 Image 4.
 Fran’s circle of dashes

-In challenge Code a dice to roll students coded a dice to randomly roll on our command.
-They chosen different types of dice with the different number of faces and added sounds.
-The purpose of this challenge was to code a simulation of a randomly moving objects to be used if the real object (dice) is not available.
-In this challenge we also tried pair programming method.
+In the challenge Code a dice to roll students coded a dice to randomly roll on our command.
+They have chosen different types of dice with different numbers of faces and added sounds.
+The purpose of this challenge was to code a simulation of randomly moving objects to be used if the real object (dice) is not available.
+In this challenge, we also tried the pair programming method.
 Our work you can find on the links. [img05.png]

-In challenge Let the snake run students wrote codes to navigate the snake through micro:bits next to each other.
-It had to be done in a way that it looks like the snake is running from one micro:bit to another.
-The purpose of this work was to set the correct placing and timing for the joint animation.
-We did that challenge in teams, every team have to program one micro:bit.
-Here are the link to the video of our final result. – https://youtu.be/XEqwChUrawI
+In the challenge Let the Snake Run students wrote codes to navigate the snake through micro: bits next to each other.
+It had to be done in a way that it looks like the snake is running from one micro: bit to another.
+The purpose of this work was to set the correct placement and timing for the joint animation.
+We did that challenge in teams, every team had to program one micro: bit.
+Here is the link to the video of our final result. – https://youtu.be/XEqwChUrawI

-In challenge Calming LEDs: create a simple device with micro:bit students created a digital device using LEDs that can help them to regulate their breathing and feel calmer.
-They wrote simple code, explored animations and sequences.
-They wrote their code using blocks but after that they explore how it looks in Python.
-Purpose of this challenge was to design a simple digital artefact with helpful purpose, to explore animations and sequences and how they work, to test and debug writed code, to iterate a design by making the animations faster or slower.
+In the challenge Calming LEDs: create a simple device with micro: bit students created a digital device using LEDs that can help them regulate their breathing and feel calmer.
+They wrote simple code and explored animations and sequences.
+They wrote their code using blocks but after that, they explored how it looks in Python.
+The purpose of this challenge was to design a simple digital artefact with ha helpful purpose, to explore animations and sequences and how they work, to test and debug written code, and to iterate a design by making the animations faster or slower.

 7th grade (Aged 12-13)

 Combining two challenges in one project was a great decision.
-Both challenges (Craft Magic with AI Hand Gestures and Air Drawing with AI) has the same recommended tools so students have to combine both in one project using Pictoblox and Human Body and Pen extensions in a creative and engaging way in order to draw on a screen without mouse or touchscreen.
-With the help of AI students draw in the air with their hand (index finger) and everything they draw was automatically displayed on the stage of Pictoblox.
-Human Body extension recognize movements of fingers in front of the camera.
-In those two challenges students fostered an understanding of AI concepts, particulary how AI enables computers to recognize and interpret hand gestures.
+Both challenges (Craft Magic with AI Hand Gestures and Air Drawing with AI) have the same recommended tools so students have to combine both in one project using Pictoblox and Human Body and Pen extensions in a creative and engaging way in order to draw on a screen without mouse or touchscreen.
+With the help of AI, students draw in the air with their hand (index finger) and everything they draw is automatically displayed on the stage of Pictoblox.
+Human Body extension recognizes movements of fingers in front of the camera.
+In those two challenges, students fostered an understanding of AI concepts, particularly how AI enables computers to recognize and interpret hand gestures.

 The result of our work you can see in video and pictures.